raymond-haoyu/haoyuhuang.github.io/_pages/about.md

 <h2 style="display: flex; justify-content: space-between;">
   <span><strong>Research on the Empirical Exploration of Communicative Figurations and the Mediatization of Urban Life in Northeast China </strong></span>
-  <span style="margin-left: auto;">Wuhan, China</span>
 </h2>
   <div style="display: flex; justify-content: space-between;">
   <span><em>Project Manager, affiliated with a Graduate Research Funding Program</em></span>
   <span style="margin-left: auto;">Sep 2022 - Present</span>
 </div>
 - <p><strong>Conducted a comprehensive review of literature on mediatization studies.</strong> Highlighting the significance of the concept of communicative figuration as a crucial link between communication studies and social change.
 Expanded the analytical framework of communicative figuration and explored its applicability in understanding the mediatization process in Chinese urban contexts.</p>
-- <p><strong>Conducted a six-month ethnographic study in bathhouses in Shenyang, China. </strong> Focusing on the interactional dynamics of ‘place-media-actors’ through the lens of communicative figuration.
+- <p><strong>Conducted a six-month ethnographic study in public baths in Shenyang, China. </strong> Focusing on the interactional dynamics of ‘place-media-actors’ through the lens of communicative figuration.
 This research explored how mediatization, as a meta-process, intersects with gentrification and urbanization, shaping contemporary life experiences.</p>
 - <p><strong>Investigated changes in actors’ perceptions of privacy influenced by media within the field.</strong> Developed the concept of ‘visual management’ to explain how mediatization affects actors’ privacy perceptions, media practices, and specific actions.
 Further examined these changes within the context of a specific regional setting, post-collectivist culture, and a deeply mediatization environment.</p>

 <h2 style="display: flex; justify-content: space-between;">